chapter seven

 This chapter covers

-- Raiffa and Schalifer’s Applied Statistical Decision Theory (1961) and the birth of modern Bayesian decision analysis
+- Raiffa and Schlaifer’s Applied Statistical Decision Theory (1961) and how it extended Bayesian inference into a framework for rational decision-making

-- Key concepts such as expected utility, opportunity loss, and the value of information
+- How expected utility, opportunity loss, and value of information are used to evaluate and compare alternative actions

-- The enduring influence of Raiffa and Schlaifer on decision science, economics, and artificial intelligence
+- Why Raiffa and Schlaifer’s framework continues to shape decision science, economics, and artificial intelligence